Sanaebadi97/retrofit-firebase-push/README.md

 for use (http://square.github.io/retrofit/)

-I use my Api Rest ... but I get The idea from this Api (https://simplifiedcoding.net/demos/marvel/).
+I use my Api Rest ... but I get The idea from this Api (https://simplifiedcoding.net/demos/marvel/).(it is sample)

 # use Firebase Cloud Messaging

 Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably deliver messages at no cost.

 In order to establish connection with Firebase, you need to create a project for your own app in the Firebase console.
 You must set up your project in such a way that every time a user installs it, their device is registered in Firebase with a unique token.
 Although this may seem complex, the setup is actually simple

 # Steps

 1- first create your account in Firebase (https://firebase.google.com/)

 2- after that create new project in firebase site